 At 03:20 hours Unteroffizier Rupp of 4./NJG 3 claimed a Lancaster in Pl.Q.
 NB

 which covers the waters surrounding the northern end of the island of Samsø.

-It is believed that the Lancaster was LM652 as the body of Pilot F/O Royden G.
+It is believed that the Lancaster was LM652 on its return flight as the body of Pilot F/O Royden G.

 Bradley RCAF was found washed ashore in Begtrup Vig bay on 4/10 and was laid to

 (Via Geraldine Chase)